NorthernMan54/homebridge-alexa/README.md

 ],
 ```

 * combine - Combine disparate accessories into one common device.
 My example here is combining my TV Remote (KODI), which only has ON/OFF and Volume controls into the Apple TV (TV) playback controls.
-Ymmv
+And combining the spotify controls from my Yamaha receiver into the Zone.

 ```
 "platforms": [